 - People sometimes call the Saola the Asian Unicorn, due to its appearance.
-This highly reclusive creature remains one of the rarest mammals on earth and represents a genetic cousin of the cow, antelope, and goat.
+This highly reclusive creature also remains one of the rarest mammals on earth and represents a genetic cousin of the cow, antelope, and goat.

-This rarely seen bovine evolved as endemic only to the Annamite Range of Vietnam and Laos, in Asia.
+- This rarely seen bovine evolved as endemic only to the Annamite Range of Vietnam and Laos, in Asia.

-Its habitat primarily includes the monsoon forests of the region.
+- Its habitat also primarily includes the monsoon forests of the region.
 In early November of 2014, an automated camera spotted a single Saola.

-Saola Physical Characteristics
+Saola Physical Description

 Saola Endangered Status

-A precise count of the number of Saola seems impossible due to the fact that most of their habitat continues to be virtually inaccessible.
+A precise count of the number of Saola seems rather impossible due to the fact that most of its habitat continues to be virtually inaccessible.

-Based on a combination of unconfirmed reports from local villagers, and physical evidence such as tracks and camera trap sightings, researchers estimate that no more 300 still exist.
+Based on a combination of unconfirmed reports from local villagers, and physical evidence such as tracks and camera trap sightings, however, researchers estimate that no more 300 still exist.

 The few Saola captured never live more than a short time, which forms a tendency that to date remains unexplained.